iOS Audio Streaming with AVAssetResourceLoader

 self.player = [AVPlayer playerWithPlayerItem:item];

-Custom Resource Loader
+Implementing the Resource Loader Delegate

 - (BOOL)resourceLoader:(AVAssetResourceLoader *)resourceLoader shouldWaitForLoadingOfRequestedResource:(AVAssetResourceLoadingRequest *)loadingRequest {